-The various state governments in the United States have somewhat complex connections and control.
+The various state governments in the United States have complex connections and control.
 The federal government has authority over all domestic governments.
-According to the Marshall Trilogy, a set of three Supreme Court decisions in the early nineteenth century that affirmed the legal and political standing of Indian nations, state and local governments (counties and cities) do not have sovereignty over tribal land, even if tribal land is within their boundaries (that includes taxation and police jurisdiction).
+According to the Marshall Trilogy-a set of three Supreme Court decisions in the early 19th century that affirmed the legal and political standing of Indian nations-state and local governments (counties and cities) do not have sovereignty over tribal land, even if tribal land is within their boundaries (that includes taxation and police jurisdiction).
 Tribal governments have sovereignty over their people and land; however, as they are a nation within a nation (Cherokee Nation v.
 Georgia), the federal government has authority over how the tribe asserts its authority, thereby treating the tribes as wards rather than a foreign nation.
-For example, felonious crimes committed on tribal land and crimes where there is a non-native party (victim or perpetrator), the US government reserves jurisdiction, while the tribe has jurisdiction over its members only.
-But recently some things have changed.
-The US government has allowed tribal governments to prosecute non-natives committing crimes on tribal lands (see United States v.
-Cooley), and just recently, summer of 2022, the US Supreme Court has allowed the US government to share jurisdiction of non-natives committing crimes on tribal lands with states, (Oklahoma v.
-Castro-Huerta) a first in almost 200 years of tribal/US legal relations.
+For example, for felonious crimes committed on tribal land and crimes where there is a non-Native party (victim or perpetrator), the U.S. government reserves jurisdiction, while the tribe has jurisdiction over its members only.
+But, recently, some things have changed.
+The U.S. government has allowed tribal governments to prosecute non-Natives committing crimes on tribal lands (see United States v.
+Cooley), and as of the summer of 2022, the U.S. Supreme Court has allowed the U.S. government to share jurisdiction of non-Natives committing crimes on tribal lands with states (Oklahoma v.
+Castro-Huerta), a first in almost 200 years of tribal-U.S. legal relations.

-Occasionally, agreements can be made between governments.
-A tribe and a state may enter into compacts, or agreements, with each other where the tribe agrees to limit its authority as long as the state does the same (i.e. gaming compacts in Oklahoma that determine a certain amount of taxes paid to the state as long as the state of Oklahoma earmarks the money to an Educational Fund).
-In Alaska, a tribal compact has recently established procedures for placement of indigenous children in foster care and child welfare services and procedures for establishing tribal charter schools.
-Ironically, the five Oklahoma tribes are currently disputing the renewals of guaranteed hunting and fishing opportunities, a compact that has allowed the tribes to "deeply discount" hunting and fishing fees to tribal members who hunt and fish on tribal lands.
+Agreements can also be made between governments.
+A tribe and a state may enter into compacts, or agreements, with each other where the tribe agrees to limit its authority as long as the state does the same (e.g., gaming compacts in Oklahoma that determine a certain amount of taxes will be paid to the state as long as the state of Oklahoma earmarks the money to an Educational Fund).
+In Alaska, a tribal compact has recently established procedures for placement of Indigenous children in foster care and child welfare services and procedures for establishing tribal charter schools.